 What is the best description of you from your colleagues?

 Employers ask you this question to evaluate how well you can interact with the team to achieve results.
 Therefore, before attending the interview session, it is advisable to ask your colleagues how they can describe you and why.
 You need to align the traits that your colleagues offer to those needed by the job you have applied for.
-Example of an answer you can offer if you’re a digital marketer:
+Here is an example of an answer you can offer if you’re a digital marketer:

 ‘My colleagues will describe me as a person who writes compelling and creative articles that are optimized for visibility.
 This attribute of content creation has made our company to be known worldwide.
 We have also increased our sales as a result of the huge traffic to our site.’